-Updated August 10, 2014 – Pokerstars, also owner of Full Tilt has sold their gambling business to Amaya Gaming for $4.9billion in a clear attempt to try and enter the U.S. under the pretense that they are a ‘new company’.
-Pokerstars will be back in the U.S.A shorter than the 2016 deadline and within New Jersey by October 1 according to an unconfirmed source in NJ.
+Updated September 4, 2014 – Pokerstars, also owner of Full Tilt has sold their gambling business to Amaya Gaming for $4.9billion in legal strategy to enter the U.S. under the pretense that they are a ‘new company’.
+Pokerstars will be back in the U.S.A shorter than the 2016 deadline and within New Jersey during the month of October according to an unconfirmed source in NJ (exact date not yet released).
 Players are still choosing to play at legit offshore sites such as Betonline.com due to 50 state acceptance.
 Pokerstars made the biggest move in its time in business life, but will the -bad actor- clause still haunt them, likely in many states, but this sale technically nullified those charges on state levels (but politics are always at play).
 California in fact, already has a law that voids ‘rinses’ like this in attempts to keep Pokerstars out.

 Older Update in April ’14 – Pokerstars has signed a deal with the Morongo Tribe with intent to facilitate online poker (via Pokerstars) for the tribe immediately upon California online poker regulation (when, not a matter of ‘if’).
 Competing poker sites are exacting the “bad actor clause” to keep them out of California (as was expected).

 Pokerstars was denied a US NJ license on December 11th, 2013th for 2 (two) years, Pokerstars is still seeking counsel.
 The reason for the abnegated license – continued involvement of ‘ex’ owner Isai Sheinberg in company operations.
 Expect other states to distain Pokerstars as well in a form of ‘legally’ decreasing competition through American law and the bad actor clause.
 With new developments of the sale, we are awaiting a possible license in NJ.